zulip/zulip/docs/production/authentication-methods.md

 #### Synchronizing avatars

-Starting with Zulip 2.0, Zulip supports syncing LDAP / Active Directory profile pictures (usually available in the `thumbnailPhoto` or `jpegPhoto` attribute in LDAP) by configuring the `avatar` key in `AUTH_LDAP_USER_ATTR_MAP`.
+Zulip supports syncing LDAP / Active
+Directory profile pictures (usually available in the `thumbnailPhoto` or `jpegPhoto` attribute in LDAP) by configuring the `avatar` key in `AUTH_LDAP_USER_ATTR_MAP`.

 #### Synchronizing custom profile fields

-Starting with Zulip 2.0, Zulip supports syncing [custom profile fields][custom-profile-fields] from LDAP / Active Directory.
+Zulip supports syncing
+[custom profile fields][custom-profile-fields] from LDAP / Active Directory.
 To configure this, you first need to [configure some custom profile fields][custom-profile-fields] for your